 Design and Technology at Chesterton Primary School

-At Chesterton Primary we intend Design and Technology to be creative and practical and provide children with the chance to problem solve and develop their own creative ideas as individuals and as part of a team.
+At Chesterton Primary we intend Design Technology to be creative and practical and provide children with the chance to problem solve and develop their own creative ideas as individuals and as part of a team.
 We aim to provide our children with the opportunity to use their imagination to design and make products within a variety of contexts, to provide motivation and meaning to their learning.

 National Curriculum for Design Technology